SamsungInternet/OneUI-Web/components/image.md

 Some of the techniques that we recommend based on W3C to make images accesible are the following:

-- All img elements should have an alt attribute
+- All img elements should have an alt attribute which is not as empty string.

 - Choose appropiate text alternatives so users can understand your content.
 If an image is [decorative](https://www.w3.org/WAI/tutorials/images/decorative/), alt attribute should be empty (alt="")